Will My Sense of Smell Be Altered After a Rhinoplasty?

-Many potential Connecticut Rhinoplasty patients are happy to hear that the common plastic surgery procedure often corrects breathing problems and ailments that they have lived with for years.
-When you have functional rhinoplasty performed by a qualified Connecticut plastic surgeon, it can correct:
+Many potential Houston Rhinoplasty patients are happy to hear that the common plastic surgery procedure often corrects breathing problems and ailments that they have lived with for years.
+When you have functional rhinoplasty performed by a qualified Houston plastic surgeon, it can correct:

 - A deviated septum, which is when the wall that divides your left and right nasal passageways is either bent, bowed or twisted;